certtools/intelmq/intelmq/bots/parsers/fraunhofer/README.md

 # Fraunhofer data feed parser bots

-## Fraunhofer DDoS Attack Feed Parser Bot
+## Source

-The source feeds provide a stream or a list of newline separated JSON objects.
+The source feed provides a stream of newline separated JSON objects.
 Each line represents a single event observed by DDoS C&C trackers, e.g. attack commands.
 The feed can be retrieved with either the generic HTTP Stream Collector Bot for a streaming live feed or with the generic HTTP Collector Bot for a polled feed.

+## The Bot

-The parser bot generates c&c events and ddos events, depending on the information retrieved from the feeds.
-The feeds deliver reports with different message types and different C&C types based on the type of tracked C&C servers and the type of commands received.
+The parser bot generates c&c events and ddos events, depending on the information retrieved from the feed.
+The feed delivers reports with different message types and different C&C types based on the type of tracked C&C servers and the type of commands received.
 If the bot receives a report with a known C&C type but with an unknown message type, it generates a C&C event with an